vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

-The amount of memory for the virtual container host endpoint VM.
+The amount of memory for the VCH endpoint VM.
 The default is 2048MB.
-Set this option to increase the amount of memory in the virtual container host VM, for example if the virtual container host will handle large volumes of containers, or containers that consume a lot of memory.
+Set this option to increase the amount of memory in the VCH VM, for example if the VCH will handle large volumes of containers, or containers that consume a lot of memory.

 **NOTE** Use the `--memory` option instead of the `--appliance-memory` option.
 The `--appliance-memory` option is mainly intended for use by VMware Support.